Writetype/learn-git/git-syntax.md

 * Pull: Retrieving work from the github version of the repository
 * Push: Sending your work to the github version of the repository
 * Repository: A folder

+I have successfully cloned this to my work compmuter.